tinted-theming/home/builder.md

 A _template_ is a mustache file which acts as a blueprint; it represents how to translate the scheme into an application's desired format.
 For example: the [base16-vim template](https://github.com/base16-project/base16-vim/blob/main/templates/default.mustache) is used to convert a _base16 scheme_ into a vim colorscheme.

-A _theme builder_ is a tool which transforms color schemes and templates into application specific files.
+A _theme builder_ is a tool which transforms color schemes and templates into application specific configuration.
 These are usually targeted at template maintainers or when building other theme-related tooling.

 _Building a template_ is the process of replacing its variables with ones extracted from a _scheme_; usually outputting it to a file, as defined by the _template_ and _template config_.